holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/03_plotting_classics/lesson_plan_1.md

 ### Setup

-- Solution associated with "Plotting Classics" lesson printed out so students can analyze it
+- Solution associated with "Class Randomness" lesson printed out so students can analyze it
     - `class_randomness_solution.py`
     - TODO: Double check it's at the appropriate level of difficulty
 - Two novels loaded up in Schoology